backdrop-talk/PMC-placeholder/README.md

 # PMC-placeholder
-Placeholder for discussions held by PMC members
+Placeholder for formal discussions held by PMC members

+(this repo lives within /backdrop-ops/pmc and needs to be transfered here)